 During the holiday season the coaster track is decked out in thousands of fairy lights and makes for a memorable roller coaster experience!

-This winter roller coaster ride is one you will remember for a long time!
+A winter roller coaster ride is one you and your family will remember for a long time!

-But you can still get your fill of beautiful ice formations at the International Snow Sculpture Championships.
+But since the Ice Castles aren’t available in Colorado every year, you can also check out beautiful ice formations at the International Snow Sculpture Championships.

-And you can walk through the sculpture garden during the day or night, as each one offers a different experience.
+Walk through the sculpture garden or Ice Castles during the day or night, as each one offers a uniquely different experience.

-Enjoy a wintery wonderland by taking a ride on one of Colorado’s scenic holiday trains.
+Take in all that the wintery wonderland by enjoying a ride on one of Colorado’s scenic trains.

 One of the most popular train rides is the Georgetown Loop Railroad which turns into a holiday express complete with hot chocolate and Santa Clause.

-Make your way through the Colorado scenery, fun-filled lights, and synchronized music.
+Make your way through the Colorado mountains with fun-filled lights and synchronized music.

 The train cars are heated and feature large windows for viewing the lights and wooded fantasyland outside.

-This winter activity is family-friendly and great for small groups.
+A train ride is a perfect winter activity that is family-friendly and great for small groups.